 Aruba: Types of Company

-As from 1st July, 2003, Aruba introduced the New Fiscal Regime (NFR) which abolished its offshore regime as such.
+In July 2003, Aruba introduced the New Fiscal Regime (NFR) which abolished its offshore regime as such.
 See Offshore Legal and Tax Regimes and Domestic Corporate Taxation for a full description of the NFR.

 - The AEC can continue its activities as a fully taxed corporation, subject to tax at the normal rate.